davidhalter/jedi/README.rst

 Jedi uses a very simple API to connect with IDE's.
 There's a reference implementation as a `VIM-Plugin <http://github.com/davidhalter/jedi-vim>`_, which uses Jedi's autocompletion.
 I encourage you to use Jedi in your IDEs.
-I'ts really easy.
+It's really easy.
 If there are any problems (also with licensing), just contact me.

 Jedi can be used with the following plugins/software: